kubernetes/node-problem-detector/README.md

    http://APISERVER_IP:APISERVER_PORT?inClusterConfig=false
    ```
    Refer to [heapster docs](https://github.com/kubernetes/heapster/blob/master/docs/source-configuration.md#kubernetes) for a complete list of available options.

+#### For HTTP exporter

+The HTTP exporter serves `/healthz`, `/conditions` and `/debug/pprof`.
+It does not talk to the
+Kubernetes API server, so these endpoints are available even when `--enable-k8s-exporter` is `false`.

-* `--address`: The address to bind the node problem detector server.
+* `--address`: The address to bind the node problem detector server, default to `127.0.0.1`.
-* `--port`: The port to bind the node problem detector server.
+* `--port`: The port to bind the node problem detector server, default to 20256.
 Use 0 to disable.

 #### For Prometheus exporter